mike-ward/mike-ward.github.io/_posts/2012-09-03-simply-weather-gadget-ndash-you-can-haz-background-images.md

 ---
 layout: post
-title: 'Simply Weather Gadget &ndash; You can Haz Background Images'
+title: 'Simply Weather Gadget - You can Haz Background Images'
 ---
 In addition to custom colored backgrounds, you can also use an image for the background.
 It's super tricky to do this so I want you to read these directions carefully.